Become a Fan of Sirius Rocketry on Facebook!

 but it took a little while to get all the different AeroTech SKU's into

 the online store.
-The good news is that AeroTech motors are now available
+The good news is that AeroTech motors are now

-and for those that cannot, we can ship FedEx Hazmat.
+Parcel Post, and for those that cannot, we can ship FedEx Hazmat.

 Updated May 27, 2009

-The National Sport Launch sponsored by WOOSH was a whole
+The National Sport Launch sponsored by WOOSH was a

-new kit announced at NSL will be available here very shortly.
+kit announced at NSL will be available here very shortly.

 Updated March 26, 2009